Labor Market Information

 You can access the 2020 population estimates data here and the Census 2020 data release schedule here.

 (Source: U.S. Census Bureau – Population Estimates Program)

 McGhee Tyson Airport (TYS) Passenger and Freight Trends

-According to the Transportation Security Administration, the average daily number of passengers passing through the nation’s TSA checkpoints in February was 873,084 (down 59.5% from the February 2020 daily passenger average of 2,158,174).
-Spoiler alert – it looks like March’s average daily count will exceed 1.2 million.
+According to the Transportation Security Administration, the average daily number of passengers passing through the nation’s TSA checkpoints in April was 1,394,205 (up a whopping 1158.9% from the April 2020 daily passenger average of 110,752 but still down 40.7% from the pre-COVID April 2019 average of 2,350,633.)
 You can view the daily TSA checkpoint travel numbers here.

 The total freight recorded in March at TYS was 7,839,998 tons (up 33.7% from February and up 17.6% from last March.)